cloverdx/cloverdx-server-docker/README.md

 * 8080 - HTTP port of the Server Console and Server's API
 * 8686 - JMX port for monitoring of Server Core
 * 8687 - JMX port for monitoring of Worker

-# Step by Step Guide

-More detailed step by step guide?

 # Configuration